 employee within the geographical jurisdiction of Local 195, IFPTE.

 The organization of this union has two basic levels, which consist of the Local and International.

 The American Federation of Labor and Congress of Industrial Organizations.
 The International

 and Locals in Canada are affiliated with the Canadian Labor Congress.

 The make-up of Local 195, IFPTE staff consists of three (3) officers, one (1) administrative assistant, two (2)

-business representatives and a part-time legislative lobbyist, for a total of six (6) full-time
+business representative and a part-time legislative lobbyist, for a total of six (6) full-time

 employees.
 Other Local 195 officers are released periodically on union releases and lost time